IreneFlorez/marketing-budget-calculator/README.md

 # htmlProjectTemplate
 A basic JS Calculator

+TODO:
+* Clear out data before reloading
+* Troubleshoot Lead to customer conversion rate answer
+* Add a grid to specify the time period from which the data points are culled

 Problem
 It can be daunting to work through large files of data on users, webpages, web traffic, purchases, forms etc. and create a working marketing budget.